-Maryland’s caseload count keeps rising as expanded testing starts to detect more coronavirus cases.
-Over the past week, the daily addition of new cases jumped significantly.
+Maryland’s caseload count keeps rising as expanded testing detects more coronavirus cases.

-As of Thursday, 49,709 people had been confirmed sick, an increase of nearly 14,900 cases in the two weeks since Hogan announced that the state was ready to start reopening.
-An additional 619 deaths were recorded since then, bringing the number of confirmed and probable covid-19 fatalities to 2,428 as of Thursday.
+As of Thursday, 65,777 people had been confirmed positive, an increase of 30,965 cases since May 13, when Hogan announced that the state was ready to start reopening.
+Maryland reported a total of 3,129 confirmed and probable covid-19 fatalities as of Thursday.

 When can I go back to working in an office?

 Hogan said people and employers with the ability to telework should continue doing so as long as possible.
 But as of June 5, many professional services will be able to reopen for employees.